graphql/graphql-spec/spec/Section 5 -- Validation.md

 ### Argument Uniqueness

-Fields and directives treat arguments as a mapping of argument name to value.
+Fields, fragment spreads and directives treat arguments as a mapping of argument name to value.
 More than one argument with the same name in an argument set is ambiguous and invalid.

 **Formal Specification**